-Our Nominating and Corporate Governance Committee consists of Jack Steenstra and Mike Mulica, with Mr. Steenstra serving as the Chairman.
-Following the Annual Meeting (and assuming all director nominees are elected) our Nominating and Corporate Governance Committee will consist of Jack Steenstra and Mike Mulica, with Mr. Steenstra serving as the Chairman.
+Our Nominating and Corporate Governance Committee consists of Jack Steenstra and Mike Mulica, with Mr. Steenstra serving as the Chair.
 Our Board has determined that each of these individuals is "independent" as defined under the applicable listing standards of Nasdaq and SEC rules and regulations.